cloudsufi/salesforce/docs/Salesforce-batchsink.md

 **Max Bytes Per Batch:** Maximum size in bytes of a batch of records when writing to Salesforce.
 This value cannot be greater than 10,000,000.

-**Error Handling:** Strategy used to handle erroneous records.<br>
+**Error Handling:** Strategy used to handle erroneous records.
-Skip on error - Ignores erroneous records.<br>
+Skip on error - Ignores erroneous records.
-Stop on error - Fails pipeline due to erroneous record.
+Fail on error - Fails pipeline due to erroneous record.